crazyrabbitLTC/agent-roundtable/README.md

 - Round-robin discussion format
 - Persistence of conversations in SQLite database
 - CLI interface for starting and continuing conversations
+- Support for multiple LLM providers (OpenAI and Groq)

 ## Installation